William Austin Infant School Achieves Gold!

 Growth is explored by looking at plants and how they grow.
 Children also identify and name common plants and trees and their structures.
 The local environment is also explored and children visit a local park to investigate the age of different trees.

 Animals are identified and named and put into groups including mammals, reptiles and birds.
 Children will understand that we are part of the mammals group.

 Throughout the year children are encouraged, with adult support, to ask questions and to find ways through research, observation, data collection and investigation to answer them.

 Children begin the year by thinking about the materials and what properties make them useful for different purposes.
-They observe and investigate how changes can be caused in materials by applying forces.
-Children think scientifically to answer questions and predict what could happen in a test.
+They observe and investigate how changes can be caused in materials by applying forces such as twisting, bending, stretching and squashing.
+Children think scientifically in a boat investigation, answering questions and predicting what could happen.

-In living things and their habitats, children explore why plants and animals are suited to certain habitats.
-They identify and name animals and plants in certain habitats.
+In living things and their habitats, children explore why animals are suited to certain habitats.
+They identify and name animals in certain habitats.
 Children get to research and make simple food chains.